-CN secured 60.4% of the volume that moved under tender in the first half.
-This denoted a significant gain over the 41.6% share the carrier moved in the same period a year earlier.
-Much of this gain reflected the sway given over to barley as a result of the large volumes being directed to Prince Rupert by the CWB during this period.
+CN secured 54.8% of the volume that moved under tender in the first nine months of the 2010-11 crop year.
+This denoted a significant gain over the 42.5% share the carrier moved in the same period a year earlier.
+Much of this gain reflected the sway for barley as a result of the large volumes being directed to Prince Rupert by the CWB during this period.
 But it also reflected, at least in part, the efforts of the trade to circumvent their mounting frustration with CP's service by drawing more grain into CN-served elevators.
 [Table 4E-11]